 According to the latest data, the global Big Data and Analytics market is valued at approximately $274 billion (SiliconANGLE, Wikibon)

 The Big Data industry has seen tremendous growth in just a few years.
 It shot up from $169 billion in 2018 to $274 billion in 2022 — a 62% increase.

 The global Big Data market is projected to generate $103 billion in revenue by 2027 (SiliconANGLE, Wikibon)

 The continuous expansion of mobile data, cloud computing, machine learning, and IoT powers the surge in Big Data spending.
 Big Data revenue is expected to double its 2019 numbers by 2027.

-The United States has a 51% market share in Big Data and Analytics Solutions (IDC)
+The US has a market share of over 50% in the Big Data and Analytics Solutions market (IDC)

 When it comes to Big Data spending, the US leads all other countries by a wide margin.
 American companies spent $110 billion in 2021.
 Japan and China were the two next largest markets, spending $12.4 billion and $11.9 billion respectively.

 There are currently over 44 zettabytes of data in the entire digital universe (PWC)